Written by Darcey Croft.

 Why is good hydration with balanced electrolytes important?

 As fluid needs go up during pregnancy, electrolyte needs increase as well.
-Being deficient in electrolytes increases the risk of fetal growth problems, gestational diabetes or certain pregnancy complications like pre-eclampsia.
+Being deficient in electrolytes increases the risk of foetal growth problems.
+You could even have a condition or routine that is disrupting or removing much needed electrolytes. gestational diabetes or certain pregnancy complications like pre-eclampsia.

 Since electrolytes essentially dissolve in fluids, it’s important that the right concentration of electrolytes is maintained even with the increased fluid needs of pregnancy.
 If your only response is to drink lots of water, but you don’t increase electrolyte intake, the risk of potential complications to both mother and baby also increases.